ClarkFieseln/tea2adt/README.md

 ## Features
 on top of the audio modem provided by minimodem and encryption provided by GPG, tea2adt offers a reliable transport layer and many other features:

-- modes: chat, remote-shell, file transfer (future: sniffer)
+- modes: chat, remote-shell, remote-AI-prompt, file transfer (future: sniffer)

 - text-to-speech (TTS): synthesize speech from the text received in the chat